iWantNot2Want/FreeStyle-Data-Assistant/README.md

-# GlucoManager
+# FreeStyle Libre Assistant
-A program to analyze Freestyle Libre readings data and give more insight into your levels.
+A program tthat is meant to give you more insight with your glucose levels read by your FreeStyle Libre sensor allowing you better control.